 Martini added that Havila Kystruten was confused by the Ministry of Foreign Affairs’ assessment.
 He said that as the sanctions were set up, any insurance payment would not benefit the ship’s registered owner.
 In the event of a total loss, other parties would receive the insurance payment.

 "We can do nothing but accept the authorities’ assessment, but disagree with the decision.”

 Havila Kystruten will continue the work of finding a solution to get Havila Capella back in traffic.

 Passengers booked on the next roundtrip will be offered to rebook their tickets to sailing with Havila Castor, or a full refund of the tickets.

-Havila Capella’s sistership, Havila Castor, sails as scheduled from Bergen.
+Capella’s sistership Castor sails as scheduled from Bergen.